LoneWolf4713/seraphic.dotfiles/README.md

 ![enter image description here](https://i.imgur.com/hHPhKe8.png)

 Spotify:
 ![enter image description here](https://i.imgur.com/os8yT6G.gif)

 PowerMenu:
 ![enter image description here](https://i.imgur.com/FnHboPx.png)
 #### What's Seraphic You Ask?
-Well, the Oxford Definition for *seraphic* is *`as beautiful, pure, etc. as an angel`* , and that's exactly what I meant to accomplish when I started this rice, A new system free of all the mess of the previous one, I choose Everblush colorscheme, it's minimal yet has all the colors. and as much as I love dark themes, I love colors too, lots and lots of blooming and bright colors, and that's what took this rice into the cute direction, searching for wallpapers I realized this idea of following a theme rather than a colorscheme, I find following a colorscheme difficult and boring, so why not follow a theme, say, "cuteness" rather than a colorscheme, well that's something more fun !
+Inspired by the essence of 'seraphic,' as defined by Oxford, *encapsulating beauty and purity akin to an angel*, I embarked on transforming my system.
+Opting for the Everblush colorscheme, I aimed for minimalism without compromising on vibrancy.
+Despite my affinity for dark themes, I yearned for an explosion of colors - blooming and bright.
+This desire led me down the path of cuteness.
+Instead of adhering strictly to a colorscheme, I embraced the idea of a theme.
+Choosing 'cuteness' injected a sense of fun and creativity into the process, steering away from the mundane task of adhering to a predefined color palette.
+It's not just about the colors; it's about evoking a feeling, an ambiance - one that's as enchanting as it is delightful.

 I hope you liked this rice and it gave you inspiration to do something of your own <3, if so, don't forget to star this repo!
 Thanks!